Trampoline (Shaed song)

 "Trampoline" is a song by American indie pop trio Shaed.
 It was released on May 18, 2018, as a single from their EP Melt.
 The song was used in a commercial for the MacBook Air in October 2018.
-It reached number one on the US Billboard Alternative Songs chart and number 13 on the Billboard Hot 100 in 2019.
+It reached number 13 on the Billboard Hot 100 and number one on the US Billboard Alternative Airplay chart in 2019, spending a total of 63 weeks on the latter tally.
+In February 2021, the Jauz remix version of this song was used in season 1, episode 1 of the Netflix series "Ginny and Georgia".

+In late 2023, for Alternative Airplay's 35th anniversary, Billboard ranked the top 100 best-performing songs in the chart's history; "Trampoline" was placed at number 11.

 Composition

 The song has been called a "lush alt-pop head-nodder with a snapping beat and an inspired whistle break".
-It's written in the key of G minor at a moderately slow tempo of 63-66 beats per minute.
+It is written in the key of G minor at a moderately slow tempo of 63-66 beats per minute.

 Critical reception

 Variety called the song a "jazzy electro-jam".
 Earmilk described the track as an "exhilarating mix of electronic soundscapes featuring delicately calm clicking and a captivating rush of keyboard".
 Billboard named it the 51st best song of 2019.

 Zayn remix

-A remix from Grammy Winning remixer Dave Audé featuring British singer and songwriter Zayn was released on September 26, 2019.
+A remix from Grammy Winning remixer Dave Audé featuring British singer-songwriter Zayn was released on September 26, 2019.
 The remix was later included on the deluxe edition of Melt and on their debut studio album High Dive.